legalize-dev/legalize-nl/nl/BWBR0035791.md

 ### Annex 5, Summary of this Dutch Frequency Plan

+The procedure for changing this decree has a duration of approximately five months.
+A public consultation of six weeks is standard in this procedure.
+Following the publication of this document, this frequency table will be periodically adapted i.e. updated with the latest EC-Decisions, ECC Decisions etc. The consolidated decree version of this frequency plan is permanently available at: http://www.rijksoverheid.nl/onderwerpen/frequentiebeleid/nationaal-frequentieplan-nfp

 For more information please consult the names and addresses in the colophon.

 **Lijst met belangrijke links:**